Coterra Energy (CTRA) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the independent oil and gas company had gained 0.37% over the past month, lagging the Oils-Energy sector's gain of 1.9% and the S&P 500's gain of 4.75% in that time.
+Prior to today's trading, shares of the independent oil and gas company had lost 3.95% over the past month.
+This has lagged the Oils-Energy sector's loss of 0.08% and the S&P 500's gain of 5.64% in that time.

-Wall Street will be looking for positivity from Coterra Energy as it approaches its next earnings report date.
-This is expected to be February 22, 2023.
-On that day, Coterra Energy is projected to report earnings of $1.16 per share, which would represent year-over-year growth of 39.76%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.16 billion, down 2.86% from the year-ago period.
+Investors will be hoping for strength from Coterra Energy as it approaches its next earnings release, which is expected to be February 22, 2023.
+On that day, Coterra Energy is projected to report earnings of $1.14 per share, which would represent year-over-year growth of 37.35%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.15 billion, down 3.24% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Coterra Energy.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Coterra Energy.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Investors should also note Coterra Energy's current valuation metrics, including its Forward P/E ratio of 7.67.
-This represents a premium compared to its industry's average Forward P/E of 6.05.
+Investors should also note Coterra Energy's current valuation metrics, including its Forward P/E ratio of 8.13.
+Its industry sports an average Forward P/E of 5.85, so we one might conclude that Coterra Energy is trading at a premium comparatively.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 244, putting it in the bottom 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 247, which puts it in the bottom 2% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report